UbiBelETF/dagger/README.md

 ## Rights and Reservations

 Dagger is made as a part of Ubisoft Belgrade's game development course.
+All rights reserved.